-The tuition for the MALTS program comes to \$25,000.
-The cost of the Capstone Retreat varies from year to year, usually falling within the range of \$2,000 to \$3,000.
-It includes accommodation and meals while at the retreat and a shuttle service from a designated hotel to the lodge (round trip).
+The tuition for the MALTS degree is \$29,000 CDN (\$1,000 deposit plus four installments of \$7,000).
+This amount includes all courses as well as the cost of the week-long Capstone Retreat (including accommodation and meals).
 For more information on program costs and payment, see the Program FAQ page.